moosetechnology/PetitParser/README.md

 Thus, it should be safe to depend on a fixed major version and moving minor version of this project.

 The first release on this Github repository matches with the last release that happened on Smalltalkhub (v1.9.2).

+## Packages removed during/after migration
+Some package were not migrable, thus they stayed on smalltalkhub.
+If you find a way to migrate them, please propose a PR:
+- ConfigurationOfSqlEvaluator
+- GT-InspectorExtensions-Pillar
+- PetitBeta
+- PetitSQL
+- SQL-Evaluator
+- SQL-Evaluator-GemStone
+- SQL-Evaluator-Pharo

+Because its unit tests were all broken, the Java island grammar has been removed.
+The last time it was available in this repository is at commit 37074366fb6587dd8554cc4cd9a8621dfa5487bd.
+Feel free to load the version of this repository pointed by this commit to reanimate this island grammar if you want.
+In such case, a PPR is welcome.